Rotigotine

-Rotigotine was authorized as a treatment for restless legs syndrome in August 2008.

 Side effects

 General side effects for rotigotine may include constipation, dyskinesia, nausea, vomiting, dizziness, fatigue, insomnia, somnolence, confusion, and hallucinations.
-More serious complications can include psychosis and impulse control disorders like hypersexuality, punding, and pathological gambling.
+More serious complications can include psychosis and impulse-control disorders like hypersexuality, punding, and pathological gambling.
 Mild adverse skin reactions at the patch application site may also occur.

 Pharmacology

 Rotigotine acts as a non-selective agonist of the dopamine D1, D2, D3, and, to a lesser extent, D4 and D5 receptors, with highest affinity for the D3 receptor.
 In terms of affinity, rotigotine has 10-fold selectivity for the D3 receptor over the D2, D4, and D5 receptors and 100-fold selectivity for the D3 receptor over the D1 receptor.
 In functional studies however, rotigotine behaves as a full agonist of D1, D2, and D3 with similar potencies (EC50).
 Its ability to activate both D1-like and D2-like receptors is similar to the case of apomorphine (which notably has greater efficacy in the treatment of Parkinson's disease than D2-like-selective agonists but has suboptimal pharmacokinetic properties) and pergolide but unlike pramipexole and ropinirole.

-Rotigotine possesses the following in vitro receptor binding profile: